WordPress Push Notifications: How to Set Them Up

 Most are free, but there is a catch: you get to pay once your subscribers exceed a certain number.
 PushCrew, for instance, is free, but once your subscribers exceed 2000 you start paying.

-Let us walk you through the process of setting up push notification via PushCrew.
+Let us walk you through the process of setting up push notifications via PushCrew.

 How to Setup Push Notification via PushCrew